sosy-lab/benchexec/doc/run-results.md

     If the `category` is `CATEGORY_ERROR`, the `status` is a human-readable string with more information about which kind of error occurred,
     e.g., whether the tool terminated with an error code, the time limit was hit, etc.
+    In case of multi-property verification status is expected for each property.

 Furthermore, `benchexec` allows the user to specify arbitrary additional result values by defining them with a `<column>` tag in the benchmark-definition file.